paithanemehul/Comparative-Analysis-of-ML-Models-for-Helmet-and-License-Plate-Recognition-/README.md

 - **docs/**: Documentation on model performance and setup instructions.
 - **notebooks/**: Jupyter notebooks for interactive model training and evaluation.

+## Acknowledgments
+- Dr. Vaibhav Kumar for his guidance and supervision.
+- Master Dhawal Patil for technical support throughout the project.
+- Kaggle for providing the dataset used for training the models.

 ## Setup and Installation
 Ensure you have Python 3.8+ installed, then clone this repository and install required packages:
 ```bash